 At the end of my junior year in high school, my father moved us to North Dakota.
 I continued to read and ventured into books of a more realistic and true story nature such as "Alive" and "The Other Side of the Mountain."
 After graduating from high school and moving on to college, I found friends that supported me who kept telling me that my life could be different.
 What I experienced as a child was not a normal childhood.
-I tried to believe that yet with the threats of violence and the psychological chains that lasted well into my marriage, I still feared my father.
+I tried to believe that yet with the threats of violence and the psychological chains that lasted well into my marriage.
+I still feared my father.
+Even though my husband was loving and supportive, I couldn't get past the feeling of waiting for the other shoe to drop so to speak.

 The library continued to be a part of my journey of healing.
-I was now an adult yet found books I really connected with like "A Child Called It," "Go Ask Alice," and "A Million Little Pieces" that were stories of abuse and the struggle to survive and heal.
+I was now an adult and finally found books I really connected with like "A Child Called It," "Go Ask Alice," and "A Million Little Pieces" that were stories of abuse and the struggle to survive and heal.
 I didn't feel alone anymore.
 Those books and others I found made it easier to talk about, dispelled some of the fear, and helped me build more confidence in myself.
 My journey continued as I went back to college, earned a teaching degree and became a school librarian.

 I know that you have heard a lot of scientific facts about the effects that pornographic and obscene material can have on a child that is not ready to see it.
 The trauma and possible addiction that a child can experience is horrible.
-I cannot dispute those facts yet from all the testimony I listened to and read, I did not hear any confirmed facts that this is happening in the library.
+I cannot dispute those facts because I have lived through it.
+However, from all the testimony I listened to and read, I did not hear any confirmed facts from any of the experts saying that this is happening in the library.
+I know that was not my experience and I know that my abusers did not get their ideas from any materials in a library.

 From my own experience, I know that healing does take place from materials found in a public library.
 I know that I could not afford to buy a lot of the books I read nor could I afford counseling, so the library became an important resource for my own journey to healing.
 I firmly believe that if the library had some of these books when I was a child, I might have realized much sooner that my life was not normal, that I could do something to stop the abuse, and that I might have started my journey to healing much sooner.
 It saddens me to know that children and teens are still experiencing child abuse, sexual abuse, and quite often neglect in a world that should cherish our children.
-I pray that they can break their silence, and break the cycle.
+I pray that they can break their silence and break the cycle.
 If the library can help them do that, it needs to have the information in it to do so.